AI Regulatory Compliance for New Zealand

 - Professional accountability frameworks for practitioners using AI

-- Health equity assessment for AI impacting Maori health outcomes
+- Health equity assessment for AI impacting Māori health outcomes

-How We Build Defensible Regulatory Compliance for AI
+How We Build Defensible AI Regulatory Compliance

 Regulatory Obligations Mapping